cesar-moya/cesar-moya.github.io/_posts/2020-07-08-motorizing-standup-desk.md

 At this point it should be safe to plug in the 29v power adapter onto the circuit (make sure you followed STEP 2 before doing this).
 The circuits should turn on and if you press the buttons the motor should turn.
 You may be wondering why I chose a 29v power pupply, as it turns out the L298N drops around 5 volts in this particular setup, and I want the full 24 volts to reach the motor.

 Note: I took the following picture and video a bit later in the process, but I *highly* recommend that you test the circuit with the motors **before** installing them onto the desk.
-To perform the dry test, simply connect everything and give it a shot!
+To perform the dry test, simply connect everything and give it a shot!. *P.S.
+Check out that automated raise! ;)*

 ![drytest-setup](/assets/images/motorizing-standup-desk/drytest-setup.jpg)